 Remember the State/Federal distinction - state courts usually bind only courts within that state, and federal courts usually bind only courts within that circuit.

-But things get weird when Federal courts apply State law...
+But things get complicated when Federal courts apply State law...

 The U.S. Constitution provides a floor of protections, not a ceiling.
 That is, state constitutions may provide additional protections.
 Where such a conflict exists, the state constitution will govern in that state's courts.